 Join Eric Wing for an in-depth discussion in this video Adding the cable tray, part of AutoCAD: Creating Sprinkler and Fire-Alarm Systems.

-- Like anything else in AutoCAD MEP, Cable Tray is an automatic function.
-We can simply select the type and let AutoCAD MEP add all of our risers, drops, bends, and intersections for us.
+- [Instructor] Like anything else in AutoCAD MEP, cable tray is an automatic function.
+We can simply select the type and let AutoCAD MEP add all of our risers, drops, bends and intersections for us.
 What I wanna do here is select a communications cable tray type from the tool palette.
-We'll then draw the cable tray from the electrical room up and over the wall, down the hallway, and bend it around the corner.
+We'll then draw the cable tray from the electrical room, up and over the wall, down the hallway, and bend it around the corner.
 Then we're gonna create an intersection and see what AutoCAD puts in as a default.

-To get started, let's jump into our cable tray drawing, making sure that our workspace is set for Electrical.
-Let's go to the Cable Tray & Conduit tab.
-Let's go ahead and select Data.
-For the elevation, let's keep it at one foot.
+To get started let's jump into our cable tray drawing, making sure that our workspace is set for electrical.
+Let's go to the cable tray and conduit tab.
+Let's go ahead and select data.
+For the elevation let's keep it at one foot.
 Notice we can change the width and the heighth however we want.
-I'm gonna click into my drawing area.
-I'm gonna come into my electrical room.
+I'm gonna click into my drawing area, I'm gonna come into my electrical room.
 I'm gonna pick a point right about here.

 - Externally referencing architecture

 - Setting up routing preferences and systems